tarekfouda2020/sullit_picker/README.md

 - use factory constructors when needed
 - use when in multi conditions
 - please separate  package in helper and make it easy to be replaced when needed
+- use isNullEmptyOrWhitespace to check if string is null or empty or whitespace
+- use isNullOrEmpty to check if list is null or empty
+- use SvgIconWrapper to call svg icons
+- use AppSnackBar to show snack bar or toast
+- use file service to handle files
+- use permission service to handle permissions
+- use share service to share data like (open link, call number, send email, share text, share file)

 # Localizations